 Deciding the name of my business took a couple weeks.
 It was actually a family effort as we brainstormed together, and I wanted something unique and different, which stood out.
 I went with Coffee Craze Company, because it reflects the jolt/love of when I first began trying and drinking coffee.

-You ethically source all of your organic Arabica coffee beans, which come from areas as far as Ethiopia and Vietnam!
+You’re based in Surrey BC, and ethically source all of your organic Arabica coffee beans, which come from areas as far as Ethiopia and Vietnam!
 How does this process work?

 When I first proposed the idea of working with my current local roaster, I learned 10 times more about coffee, beans, and the overall process.
 The local roasters work with estate and family farms in major coffee-growing regions, and the entire sourcing process is ethically and organically carried out.
 Each plantation gives fair and equitable wages to workers while maintaining safe, clean and community-friendly conditions.
 There is direct contact between plantations and roasters.

 And with the 100% Arabica beans I use, I work with my roaster to share 4 distinct coffee blends that are each unique and delicious to enjoy.
 Coffee blends are often created to produce a distinctive flavour profile that combines features of multiple beans and origins.